top of page

 Live Music - Every night in the city, live music pours from the bars within walking distance of Compass Point.
 Check out WWOZ's livewire music schedule, and Satchmo.com's live event schedule.

-Antoine's - the unique dining experience at America's oldest restaurant.
-A true New Orleans traditon, larger parties (10+) get their own private room and stunning waitservice.
+Antoine's - the unique dining experience at America's oldest single-family-owned restaurant.
+A true New Orleans traditon, larger parties (10+) get their own private room and stunning waitservice unrivaled in any other restaurant.
 The food is lavish and decadent french-creole style that encourages sharing, and no one notices you've all been there for three and a half hours.

-Canal Place - Michael Kors, Anthropologie, French Connection, Armani, Saks, Mignon Faget, White House, Aveda...
+Canal Place - Anthropologie, lululemon, Louis Vuitton, Saks, Mignon Faget, Tory Burch, White House, Banana Republic...
 Need I go on?
-OK--have dinner by New Orleans renowned chef Adofo Garcia WHILE watching a movie at Gusto at The Theatres at Canal Place.
-Don't forget a glass of wine; chef Garcia's selections never disappoint.
+OK--have dinner WHILE watching a movie at The Prytania Theatre at Canal Place.

-Mardi Gras World - Mardi Gras World gives you an authentic Mardi Gras experience all year round, and you can see how Mardi Gras floats and parades are made!
+Mardi Gras World - After many requests for private tours of Kern Studios from people wanting a sneak-peak of Mardi Gras, the Kerns decided to open up the working studio to the public.
+In 1984, Mardi Gras World was created as a tourist attraction to provide visitors a behind-the-scenes look of our work.
+Widely successful, the attraction draws hundreds of thousands of visitors from all over the world each year.
 Whether you’re here for family vacation, team building activities, New Orleans corporate events, or just on your own to experience the magic of the Crescent City, stop by to experience Mardi Gras behind the scenes!

 Steamboat Natchez Tour - The closest thing to time travel, the Natchez remembers a time when life moved slower and journeys were luxurious.
 Enjoy a Cajun Creole buffet in opulent history.